JetBrains/teamcity-documentation/topics/deployment-build-configuration.md

 [//]: # (title: Deployment Build Configuration)
 [//]: # (auxiliary-id: Deployment Build Configuration)

-TeamCity provides the __Deployment type__ of build configuration.
+TeamCity provides the _Deployment_ type of build configuration.
 Build configurations which perform deploying to some environment can be marked with this type: these are usually build configurations which have snapshot or artifact dependencies on the builds, whose results they deploy.

-You can [create a build configuration](creating-and-editing-build-configurations.md) and use the [General Settings](configuring-general-settings.md) tab to set its type to Deployment.
+You can [create a build configuration](creating-and-editing-build-configurations.md) and use the [General Settings](configuring-general-settings.md) tab to set its type to _Deployment_.
+The type change does not affect the build configuration functionality but offers some handy features to distinguish the deployment build from other builds.
+You can change the type back to _Regular_ anytime.

 <tip>